 Keep your dog from going through the trash and your compost pile.

-Know what’s in your yard as far as trash and plants that are growing, especially if your dog spends a lot of time outside.
+Know what’s in your yard as far as trash and plants that are growing, especially if your dog spends a lot of time outside in their invisible dog fence.
 There are several types of plants, including berries and mushrooms, that can make your dog really sick if he eats them.

 Keep pest-control chemicals, car care products, lawn and garden products, cleaning products, trash, and medicines out of your dog’s reach since they can all pose a serious threat to your pup’s health if he ingests them.
 Use this rule of thumb, if you don’t want your kid to eat that food, then you don’t want your pup to eat it either.